M.A. in Literature and Writing

 The program achieves this goal with distribution requirements, electives, and a required concentration in either Rhetoric & Composition (Division I), Literary Traditions (Division II), or Theory (Division III).
 The degree prepares students for further graduate study in English and related fields, for professional training in such fields as library and information science, and for careers in teaching.

 Applicants are usually expected to have a 3.00 GPA, and at least 16 hours of undergraduate work in English or related subjects beyond the freshman level.
-Applicants are required to present transcripts of previous degree work, GRE scores (General test only), three letters of recommendation, a brief (1-2 page) statement of purpose, and an 8-10 page writing sample, usually drawn from an advanced undergraduate literature or rhetoric course.
+Applicants are required to present transcripts of previous degree work, three letters of recommendation, a brief (1-2 page) statement of purpose, and an 8-20 page writing sample, usually drawn from an advanced undergraduate literature or rhetoric course.

 Thirty-three hours of graduate course work are required.
 Students who concentrate in Division II or Division III may elect to complete 27 hours of coursework and a thesis, which will be counted as 6 hours of graded coursework (see "Thesis Option" below).